espruino/Espruino/README_BuildProcess.md

 * `SAVE_ON_FLASH_MATH` - Remove some less-used Maths functions that use a bunch of Flash memory
 * `SAVE_ON_FLASH_EXTREME` - Pull out as many features as possible to target devices with ~128kB Flash that also want things like Filesystem support
 * `BLUETOOTH_NAME_PREFIX="..."` - Make the Bluetooth LE device's name `BLUETOOTH_NAME_PREFIX` followed by the last 2 bytes of the MAC address.
+* `NFC_DEFAULT_URL="http://foo"` - If defined, set the advertised NFC URL to the one given, plus `?a=ble_address`.
+Only do it for a fresh boot - not when code has been saved.
 * `PIN_NAMES_DIRECT=1` - Package skips out some pins (maybe there's `D0`,`D1`,`D3` but no `D2`), so the code must search rather than just offsetting based on pin number.
 * `DUMP_IGNORE_VARIABLES="...\0"` - string containing zero-terminated list of global variable names to ignore when `dump()` is called.
 Must be explicityly zero-terminated so there are 2 trailing 0s
 * `FSMC_BITBANG` - if using a built-in FSMC Graphics LCD, don't use the hardware but instead do it in software